Curricular Practical Training

 - Part-time CPT is authorized for up to 20 hours per week

-- Full-time CPT is authorization for 20 hours per week or more (anything beyond 20 hours per week is permissible)
+- Full-time CPT is required for practical experiences that will exceed 20 hours per week or more (anything beyond 20 hours per week is permissible)

 CPT Changes and Extensions

 CPT is approved for a specific employer, place of employment, and time period.
-You may not change employers or extend training without prior consultation with your International Student Adviser.
+You may not change employers or extend training without prior consultation and approval from ISSS.
 You must request all changes to your CPT program at least two weeks in advance.

-You must complete new CPT application forms in order to obtain a new CPT authorization from your International Student Adviser.
+You must complete new CPT application forms in order to obtain a new CPT authorization.
 You are not permitted to work beyond your previously-approved CPT dates until you receive a new I-20 authorizing new or extended CPT dates.